-While suspended, Players will continue to be prohibited from: attending or participating in group workouts; attending, observing, or participating in practices; attending home or away games; and attending clubsponsored community events, press conferences or other media appearances.
+While suspended, Players will continue to be prohibited from: attending or participating in group workouts; attending, observing, or participating in practices; attending home or away games; and attending club-sponsored community events, press conferences or other media appearances.

-In order to be eligible to participate in these permitted activities, a Player must petition for permission to do so, and the club must agree to the Player's participation.
-The Player may decline to petition the club and the club may decline to accept the Player's petition.
+In order to be eligible to participate in these permitted activities while suspended, a Player must request permission from his club, and the club must agree to the Player's participation.
+The Player may decline to make such request of his club and the club may decline the Player's request.
 Either party may revoke its agreement at any time.

-If the Player is allowed to participate in permitted activities, he is expected to comply with all generally-applicable club rules and policies and is subject to discipline for failure to do so under the club discipline schedule and Article 42 of the CBA.
+If the Player is allowed to participate in permitted activities, he is expected to comply with all generallyapplicable club rules and policies and is subject to discipline for failure to do so under the club discipline schedule and Article 42 of the CBA.